Fathat-Training/starwars-api-backend-skeleton/training-docs/build-1.md

    <br/>

-3. Now we understand the openapi.yaml specification for our API calls Request and Response let's add the connection (connexion) between our openapi.yaml specification and our first film endpoint.
+3. Now we understand the openapi.yaml specification for our API call's Request and Response let's add the connection (connexion) between our openapi.yaml specification and our first film endpoint.
    <br/><br/>
    Copy the following code and replace everything in main.py with this new code.